lynx5001/todo_list/README.md

 # TODO list

 ## Project description
 This is a starter project to learn Rust.
 Within the project a basic todo list is implemented, which can be interacted with via the CLI.
 The user is able to make use of the following key features.
-Furthermore the application is complemented with a csv file and read/write functions.
-When starting the application the csv is read, when rightfully quiting the application with "q - Enter", the current TODO-list is written into the csv-file.

 ## Key features
 - [x] adding a new task to the TODO list